Razat94/learngit/README.md

 ```

-### How to adds all of the files from the working directory to the staging area
+### How to add all of the files from the working directory to the staging area
 ` $ git add . `